• Home

 Jump to Recipe Print Recipe

-Preserved lemons are one of my favorite things to use.
+Preserved Lemons are one of my favorite things to use.
 They are half a condiment, half a flavoring agent, and overall just a great way to get some acid into your cooking, without feeling like you’re throwing a whole lemon in there (even though you are…but we’ll get to that later).

 Preserved lemons originated in North African and Middle Eastern cooking.
-They are essentially a pickled lemon, but instead of using the classic pickling combination of sugar, salt and vinegar, preserved lemons rely on the natural juice from the lemon to act as the flavoring and preservation agent.
+They are essentially pickled lemons, but instead of using the classic pickling combination of sugar, salt and vinegar, preserved lemons rely on the natural juice from the lemon to act as the flavoring and preservation agent.
 It’s kind of magical and will definitely change the way you think about cooking.

 Read on for more about these lemons, how to use them, and how to make this two-ingredient preserved lemon recipe!